 Menu Selection Select the menu item to: General Configure authentication type, authentication servers, syslog facility, IP Security, 3DES, Access Type and more.
-Network Configure DHCP and/or IP address, User Station Configure the work station's idle timeout, screen saver time, cycle time, keyboard type, and the various escape sequences for the current workstation.
+Network Configure DHCP and/or IP address.
+Date/Time Configure the system date and time.
+User Station Configure the work station's idle timeout, screen saver time, cycle time, keyboard type, and the various escape sequences for the current workstation.
 KVM Ports Activate ports, name servers, and configure power outlets.
 Users and Groups Configure local users and groups, set up user passwords, and update the User Access List.
 Cascade Devices Add, edit or delete devices in connection with cascading.
+Syslog Configure the syslog server.
 Save/Load Config Save or load configuration, and restore configuration to factory default values.
 Exit Exit from the OSD and close the session.